SAP/cloud-security-services-integration-library/samples/java-security-usage/README.md

 ```

 ## Access the application
-- Get an token via `curl`.
+- Get an access token via `curl`.
 You can get the information to fill the placeholders from your system environment `cf env java-security-usage`:

 ```
 curl -X POST \